 It’s vital for adults and children to ensure they have access to comprehensive oral healthcare.
 That is where we can help you.
 At Lovett Dental Missouri City, we encourage all of our patients to visit us for cleanings at least twice per year.
 Also, we take care of a wide variety of acute dental needs as well.
 This includes root canal treatment.
 If you have been told that you might need a root canal, you probably have many questions.
-Fortunately, our experienced and insightful staff can guide you through the process and help you schedule a consultation or appointment
+Fortunately, our experienced and insightful staff can guide you through the process and help you schedule a consultation or appointment.

 An Overview of a Root Canal

-This is a straightforward procedure, and that is used to reduce dental pain and help you save your teeth.
+This is a straightforward procedure and is used to reduce dental pain and help you save your teeth.
 If you have been told that you need this procedure, then there is probably inflammation or infection of the tooth’s roots.
 The roots sit beneath your enamel and anchor the tooth in place.
 Inflammation, bacteria, or an infection that develops beneath your gums’ surfaces could lead to a root canal.

 Indeed, periodontal disease and gum inflammation are relatively common.
 According to information that has been published by the National Institute of Dental and Craniofacial Research (NIDCR), between 8 and 10% of adults between the ages of 20 and 64 have periodontal disease.
 Periodontal disease can lead to a root canal.
 Therefore, everyone needs to understand how this procedure takes place and the recovery process.